Signature Methods in Machine Learning

 \subsection{Comparison with Specifically-Tailored Methods}

-The models performance on the four datasets MHAD, SBU, JHMDB and NTURGB$+$D is compared the performance of several models developed via other non-signature based techniques.
-The results are summarised in the following tables, which are all taken from \cite{LNSY17}.
+The models performance on the four datasets MHAD, SBU, JHMDB and NTURGB$+$D is compared the performance of several models developed via other non-signature based techniques in \cite{LNSY17}.
 The results obtained for each of these four datasets are summarised below.